cleverbek1991/CapstoneProject/README.md

-# CapstoneProject - Cash Managaer
+# GoogleMaps.AngularJS

-Cash Manager is a web app for Restaurants with Delivery service to Get quick informatin about customer's address and reliable account report for employees.
+This app will help you to Get quick informatin about customer's address and reliable account report for employees.
 The app will allow you to add, delete a driver and get quick refernce to their Daily account.

 # Getting Started